-From a knowledge institution, Land Degradation Surveillance Framework (LDSF) is another successful approach to assessing systematically the health of the ecosystem and soil at the landscape level. the framework monitors and evaluates the process of land degradation which then provides a biophysical baseline of the landscape.
+From a knowledge institution, Land Degradation Surveillance Framework (LDSF) is another successful approach to assessing systematically the health of the ecosystem and soil at the landscape level.
+The framework monitors and evaluates the process of land degradation which then provides a biophysical baseline of the landscape.

 Open source data processors like python, java, QGIS among others are used to analysis data sets when processing biophysical indicators.
 Accordingly, data collected in the field and labs are stored in ICRAF’s open source databases namely MySQL and PostgreSGL.

 SWC Data Users

-Stakeholders that use SWC data utilize it to develop policies on land use and management.
-A good example is the Land Use Consolidation Policy that the Crop Intensification Program has been implementing for 6 major crops namely maize, beans, cassava, wheat, rice, and Irish potatoes.
+Stakeholders that use the soil and water conservation (SWC) data utilise it for example to develop policies on land use and management.
+A good example is the Land Use Consolidation (LUC) Policy that the Crop Intensification Program has been implementing for 6 major crops namely maize, beans, cassava, wheat, rice, and Irish potatoes.
 The LUC policy is used to address land fragmentation in Rwanda and promote land use intensification.
 Another goal of utilizing LSC information on SWC is to create reference materials and tools like manuals and training materials for extension providers.
 To create the reference materials and tools, various data sets are needed such as soil data on slope, texture, infiltration rate; land use practices and land cover types; and weather data e.g. rainfall.

-Unfortunately, not all LSC data that data user require is available.
+Unfortunately, not all LSC data that data users require is available.
 Accordingly, other challenges that SWC data users face include:

 Accessibility